 10. Matillion

-Matillion is an ELT-first data replication tool for modern cloud environments like Snowflake and BigQuery.
+Matillion is an ELT-first data replication tool for modern cloud environments similar to Snowflake and BigQuery.
 Unlike traditional ETL tools, it allows you to transform data within your cloud warehouse, improving efficiency and reducing data movement costs.

 Features